alecramsay/rdadata/README.md

 $ cd rdadata
 ```

-To use the helper code, install the package:
+To use the shared code, install the package:

 ```bash
 $ pip install rdadata